Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Approach, Analysis Results

 \subsection{\textbf{RQ2:} How do resolution times vary across different subcategories of issues in blockchain projects?}

-To examine how resolution times vary across subcategories, we computed the minimum, maximum, mean, and median durations for each subcategory (Table~\ref{tab:resolution_times}).
+To examine how resolution times vary across subcategories, we computed the minimum, maximum, mean, median, and $10^{th}$ and $90^{th}$ percentile durations for each subcategory (Table~\ref{tab:resolution_times}).
 These statistics reveal notable differences in resolution patterns across issue types.
 For example, some issues are closed within minutes of creation.
-Instances like \href{https://github.com/MystenLabs/sui/issues/1180}{\textit{MystenLabs/sui/issues/1180}\footnote{https://github.com/MystenLabs/sui/issues/1180}} and \href{https://github.com/Vagabonds-Labs/cofiblocks/issues/100}{\textit{Vagabonds-Labs/cofiblocks/issues/100}} demonstrate this behavior.
-Prior studies have reported such cases where developers write a patch, commit it to the version control system (VCS), and subsequently create and immediately close the corresponding issue \cite{wan_bug_2017, thung_empirical_2012, lamkanfi_filtering_2012}.
+Instances like \href{https://github.com/MystenLabs/sui/issues/1180}{\textit{MystenLabs/sui/issues/1180}\footnote{ \url{https://github.com/MystenLabs/sui/issues/1180}}} and \href{https://github.com/Vagabonds-Labs/cofiblocks/issues/100}{\textit{Vagabonds-Labs/cofiblocks/issues/100}} demonstrate this behavior.
+Prior studies have reported such cases where developers write a patch, commit it to the version control system, and then create and immediately close the corresponding issue \cite{wan_bug_2017, thung_empirical_2012, lamkanfi_filtering_2012}.

 To determine whether the observed differences in resolution times across subcategories are statistically significant, we applied the non-parametric Kruskal-Wallis H-test, suitable for non-normally distributed data.
 The test yielded a highly significant result: \textit{\(H = 3640.67\), \(p = 0.0\)}, confirming that resolution times differ significantly across subcategories.